hpparvi/ExoIris/doc/source/features/loglikelihood.rst

 The Rank-Deficiency Problem
 ---------------------------

-ExoIris parameterises the transmission spectrum using :math:`K` spline knots, which are then interpolated to :math:`M` data wavelengths.
+ExoIris parameterises the transmission spectrum with :math:`K` radius-ratio  knots, which are then interpolated to :math:`M` data wavelengths.
 Since :math:`M \gg K`, the posterior samples live in a :math:`K`-dimensional subspace of the :math:`M`-dimensional wavelength space.
 The full :math:`M \times M` covariance matrix is therefore singular: it has only :math:`K` non-zero eigenvalues.